The construction industry had a really rough ride throughout the recession and fleet operations suffered as a result…

 The introduction of fuel cards can provide real saving opportunities.
 Many fleet management systems have the ability to fully integrate with fuel cards and fuel systems, enabling real time fuel transaction data to be recorded and converted into fuel consumption and fuel economy reports.

 You’ll soon see which operators are using the most fuel and, once highlighted, it empowers you to take corrective action such as eco driver training, so you can hopefully see the fuel costs reduce inline.

-There may be two vehicles that have covered similar mileage but consumed a different amount of fuel.
-This is a tell-tale sign that something is amiss – it could be the fieldworker’s driving style or possibly an issue with the vehicle.
+There may be two vehicles that have covered the same mileage but have used a different amount of fuel.
+This is a tell-tale sign that something is amiss – it could be the fieldworker’s driving style or perhaps there could be an issue with the vehicle.
 Either way, once highlighted, you will be able to address the issue and cut unnecessary costs.

 You will also be able to report on overall fuel usage across your fleet, at the same time drilling down on individual makes and models to assess whether the fuel usage is justified and whether improvements in both planning, allocation and vehicle selection can be improved.

 3. Regular Maintenance